a-ullmann/trade-hub-continued/README.md

 <img src="client/src/assets/readMe-images/ListingsListView.png" alt="Listings API View" title="Listings API View">

-The get method filters and only returns items that have no buyer.
+The GET method filters and only returns items that have no buyer.
 This results in showing only listed items on the homepage.

 The post method, in this example, creates a new listing as it also populates the class with an ‘owner’ key.
 It then takes the ListingsSerializer and tries to add the requested data.
 Using Django’s .is_valid() function, it checks if the requested data matches the model and if it does, it saves it, else, it returns the errors and an HTTP status of 422 (unprocessable entity).